Autophagy: What is It and 8 Ways to Enhance It

 Best Sources of Protein

-Use the chart below to determine your daily protein range based around the specific goals you have.
+Use the chart above to determine your daily protein range based around the specific goals you have.
 Our bodies can handle periods of extended fasting with protein or any calories, but I wouldn’t recommend anymore than one extended fast of 5 days or more per month unless you are under strict medical supervision.

 For protein sources, it is best to choose organic, pasture-raised meats, eggs, dairy and wild-caught fish.
 You can also use plant based protein sources such as nuts, seeds and legumes.

-I am also a huge fan of adding a good quality bone broth collagen protein powder into your diet to get more connective tissue amino acids into your body.
+I am also a huge fan of adding a good quality bone broth protein powder into your diet to get more connective tissue amino acids into your body.
 You can also use a vegan based protein source such as pea, hemp, chia or rice protein to support your protein needs.
 This vegan protein powder is especially important if you are avoiding or limiting your animal protein sources.

 Fasting is a powerful way to stimulate autophagy to help your body cleanse and rejuvenate its cellular structure.
 In addition to fasting, applying the strategies discussed throughout this article will help you to lose weight and improve your mental clarity and mood.